 You also should provide proof of your intangible losses, including pain and suffering caused by your injuries.

 Proving auto defects is a complex process, and you want the right legal representation.
 Our team has years of experience dissecting the complexities of auto collision claims and other cases, and we have the know-how and resources needed to protect your rights.
-For the best personal injury representation in Fargo, email Tim O’Keeffe, Tatum O’Brien, or Sara Monson, or reach the O’Keeffe O’Brien Lyson Foss team by phone at 701-235-8000 or 877-235-8002 toll-free.
+For the best personal injury representation in Fargo, email Tim O’Keeffe, Tatum O’Brien, or Sara Monson, or reach the O’Keeffe O’Brien Lyson Attorneys team by phone at 701-235-8000 or 877-235-8002 toll-free.